The best laptops: Premium laptops, cheap laptops, 2-in-1s, and more

 - Best MacBook

-Read on for our picks in all categories and price points.
+There’s lots more to tell.
+Read on for all the latest developments, plus our top picks in all categories and price points.

 Laptop buyer’s cheat sheet